apache/echarts-doc/en/api/echarts.md

     + `devicePixelRatio` Ratio of one physical pixel to the size of one device independent pixels.
 Browser's `window.devicePixelRatio` is used by default.
     + `renderer`  Supports `'canvas'` or `'svg'`.
 See [Render by Canvas or SVG](${handbookPath}best-practices/canvas-vs-svg).
+    + `ssr` Whether to use server-side rendering.
+Only available in SVG rendering mode.
+When enabled, it will no longer render automatically every frame, you have to use the [renderToSVGString]((~echartsInstance.renderToSVGString) method to get the rendered SVG string.
     + `useDirtyRect`  Enable dirty rectangle rendering or not, `false` by default.
 See [New features in ECharts 5](${handbookPath}basics/release-note/v5-feature).
     + `width`  Specify width explicitly, in pixel.
 If setting to `null`/`undefined`/`'auto'`, width of `dom` (instance container) will be used.
     + `height`  Specify height explicitly, in pixel.
 If setting to `null`/`undefined`/`'auto'`, height of `dom` (instance container) will be used.